I-is-as-I-does/Nexus/README.md

 - [x] Editor reset feature
 - [x] Check for unused CSS
 - [x] Check for unused translations
-- [x] Regenerate css templates for other themes
+- [x] Regenerate css template for other themes
 - [x] Files reorg (lost some pre-Editor code somewhere...)

 To do:

-- [ ] github starter kit
+- [ ] Github starter kit
 - [ ] Additional translations (Es, It, De)
 - [ ] **Docs** for 1/ everyone 2/ dev
 - [ ] **Php app** for easy admin (WIP)